-The Journalist’s Toolbox has been part of the Society of Professional Journalists since 2008.
-It is edited by University of Illinois-Chicago journalism lecturer Mike Reilley, who founded the site in 1996.
+The Journalist’s Toolbox is edited by University of Illinois-Chicago journalism senior lecturer Mike Reilley, who founded the site in 1996.

-The site is typically updated twice a week, but has been updated several times a day since the start of the pandemic.
-The site contains thousands of free (and some fee-based) resources organized by beats and topics within more than 150 searchable pages.
+The site has been updated daily since the start of the pandemic and contains thousands of free (and some fee-based) resources organized by beats and topics within more than 160 searchable pages.

 Today, the Toolbox is a free resource for start-up newsrooms, legacy and local media, freelancers, entrepreneurs, educators, student media and people in many other industries.
 Reporters new to a beat use the pages, organized much like a newsroom, to familiarize themselves with coverage and sourcing.
 Toolbox content has a Creative Commons license, and educators are encouraged to share Toolbox resources, videos, newsletters, etc. in class and in course materials.

 Over the years, the Toolbox has contributed to coverage of many important global stories, including: